Keep your little pumpkins safe this Halloween. Children and adults can have a spooktacular night of fun with these tips.

 - People who have a condition or are taking medications that weaken their immune system should take additional precautions.

-- Children should be accompanied by an adult until the age of 12.
+- Children under age 12 should always be accompanied by an adult.

-- If sidewalks are not available, walk against the traffic as far to the left as possible.
+- If there’s no sidewalk, walk against the traffic as far to the left as possible.

 - Use crosswalks when available.

-- Cross at street corners, not the middle of the street.
+- Cross at street corners, not in the middle of the street.

 - Put away cell phones and remove earbuds while walking.

 - Teach children not to dart out between parked cars.

 - Be especially alert at driveways when cars may be pulling out.

 - Add reflective tape to your children’s costumes and bags — and add some to your own outfit.

 - Walk in well-lit areas.